Stralsund Highflyer

 The Stralsund Highflyer (Stralsunder Hochflieger) is a breed of fancy pigeon developed over many years of selective breeding.
 Stralsund Highflyers, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).

 History

-The breed emerged in Pomerania, where Stralsund is located, and was developed from the French Cumulet.
+It was notably studied during the 19th century by Heinrich Bodinus.
+The breed emerged in Pomerania, where Stralsund, Germany is located, and was developed from the French Cumulet.
+It is renowned for its high flight, making it a popular bird for competitions and exhibitions.